Instant Pot Red Beans and Rice (Vegan)

 Leftovers will keep for 5 – 6 days in the refrigerator, stored in a covered container.
 Re-warm on the stovetop or the microwave.
-It makes a great meal prep for the week with a grain like rice or quinoa on the side.
+It makes great meal prep for the week with a grain like rice or quinoa on the side.

 Can You Freeze Red Beans and Rice?

 Yes, it freezes wonderfully for up to 2 months!
-My favorite ways to freeze cooked red beans & rice is to individually store them in serving size portions using freezer safe containers.
+My favorite way to freeze cooked red beans & rice is to individually store them in serving-size portions using freezer-safe containers.
 You can also freeze larger portions in large ziplock bags or containers.